Strengthening the capacity of business to contribute to building peace in Afghanistan

 However, while this investment can bring opportunities for Afghanistan, there are also risks that if not handled in a conflict-sensitive way, this may aggravate long-standing and current conflict dynamics in the region.
 Investors and government, therefore, need to take steps to handle the challenges of operating in conflict-affected environments such as Afghanistan and, in doing so, to minimise the potential risks associated with investment and to maximise contribution to peace and stability.

 The aim of this policy brief is to ensure that employment creation is conflict sensitive and that economic development can contribute to lasting peace.
-The recommendations are based on learning from the project, ‘Conflict-sensitive employment under construction: Peace and stability strategies for the private sector in Afghanistan’, as well as International Alert’s work globally.
+The recommendations are based on learning from the project, ‘Conflict-sensitive employment under construction: Peace and stability strategies for the private sector in Afghanistan’, which aimed to help increase the use of conflict sensitive investment and employment strategies in the construction, infrastructure and transport sector in Afghanistan and along the country’s border with Pakistan, as well as International Alert’s work globally.